atbcb/ICTTestingBaseline/docs/06Images.md

 #### Test Instructions
 If the Image is a Captcha image:
 1. Check that the combination of the accessible name and accessible description is not empty.
-1. Check that the combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA.
+1. Check that the non-empty combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA.
 2. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing.

 #### Test Results